artsandmetaphysics/goodlifeodyssey/_meditations/dialogue-on-religious-claims.md

 <span class="sc">Aaron:</span> Do all religions make such claims?
 Some people say that ritual, and not belief, is the essence of religion.
 Could there be a religion that only has rituals but no beliefs?

 <span class="sc">Dijon:</span> I don’t think so.
-If a religion says you should follow a ritual, then you can ask why, and what answer could be given?
+If a religion says you should follow a ritual, then you can ask why.
+What answer could be given?
 Any answer must make a claim about reality: “We must sacrifice a bull.
 Why?
 So Poseidon won’t sink our ship.
 Who is Poseidon?
 Poseidon is a god.”
 You may say there are religions that don’t require you to follow rituals.
 But if that’s the case, what is left?
-Or you may say there are religions where belief is optional.
-But if belief is optional, then the rituals must also be optional.
+You may say there are religions where belief is optional.
+But if belief is optional, then the rituals must be too.

 <span class="sc">Aaron:</span> You’ve convinced me that all religions make statements about reality.
 Furthermore, we could ignore any religions that didn’t, because such a religion couldn’t be true or false in the sense you care about.